Flight Of The Butterflies Movie

 Joey likes to use a product call Show Sheen when he wants a nice shine on a dog.
 This is a big secret of Joey’s and is his number one product.
 Show Sheen will moisturize and will almost coat the dog, but it is a dust magnet so you don’t want to use it every day.
 You can apply it once every four to six weeks.

-Dog Hitchhikes Under The Hood For 110 Miles
+Dog Hitchhiked Under The Hood For 110 Miles

 A dog survived a 110-mile trip beneath the hood of a Chevy Silverado with the blazing Southern California sun above.
-The 25-pound pooch is now doing very well.
-The "Orange County Register" reports 52-year-old Jaime Magana of Chino says he had no idea there was a dog hitching a ride in the engine compartment until he stopped in San Clemente for lunch.
-He says after he turned off the engine, he felt something moving in the truck.
-When he got out to look, he says he saw some fur sticking out from above the left front tire.
-The dog has been nicknamed "Chevy."
-He will be put up for adoption if the owner isn't found.
+Surprisingly, afterwards the 25-pound pooch did very well.
+The man driving the vehicle said he had no idea there was a dog hitching a ride in the engine compartment until he stopped for lunch.
+He said after he turned off the engine, he felt something moving in the truck.
+When he got out to look, he said he saw some fur sticking out from above the left front tire.
+The dog was nicknamed "Chevy."

 Chocolate May Boost Memory – But In Snails!